pyOpenSci/software-peer-review/open-source-software-submissions/editor-in-chief-guide.md

 - Tag the issue with `1/editor-checks` tag
 - Next, they will use the template below in the issue to check whether the package has the bare minimum requirements to initiate a review (or they will assign that task to an editor as stated above).
+- SURVEY data: To ensure we have information from the authors, please be sure that they filled out our survey.
+Thank them graciously for doing this.
+They can skip sections of it if they wish, but we do need their contact information and we do want to track their experience with out review process and organization

 ### Editor checklist (copy template below to use in the issue)